kateBea/Mikoto/README.md

 # Mikoto Engine
-This is a simple engine written in modern C++.
-For now and quite some time it will use OpenGL as its main rendering API, but the end goal is to integrate Vulkan.
+Mikoto is an open-source Vulkan-based C++ engine developed by me for educational purposes.
+It is designed to provide a hands-on learning experience in graphics programming, focusing on the Vulkan API.

 ![Mikoto Engine](Assets/image/img14.png)

 # Features
+- Model loading
+- Image loading
 - Blinn-Phong lighting
 - Entity component system
-- Model loading
-- Image loading
 - Game object serialization (WIP)

 # Supported platforms